CodeMonkey-Mike/proud-of-mom-be/README.md

 brew cask install postgres
 ```

-Waiting until the proccess finished and start the postgres server:
+Waiting until the proccess finished and start the PostgreSQL server:

 - To start manually: